czbiohub-chi/DecoderTCR/README.md

-Each position is drawn from its marginal by default, at one forward pass for any number of peptides. `method="iegr"` runs Iterative Entropy-Guided Refinement, which commits the lowest-entropy position first and resamples the rest in its context, at one forward pass per residue. `temperature=0` returns the consensus peptide alone. `dt.iegr` also designs CDR3 loops with `region="cdr3b"`, which takes its length from the template.
+Each position is drawn from its marginal by default, at one forward pass for any number of peptides. `method="iegr"` runs Iterative Entropy-Guided Refinement, which commits the lowest-entropy position first and resamples the rest in its context, at one forward pass per residue. `temperature=0` returns the consensus peptide alone.

 From the command line, profile a 9-mer and write the logo: